johnnovak/gridmonger-site/source/moving-around.rst

 WASD mode
 =========

+Certain RPGs, typically blobbers, are best played with your left hand on the `WASD keys <https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys>`_ for moving the party, and your right hand on the mouse for combat and menu navigation.
+Gridmonger's *WASD mode* was designed with such players in mind who prefer to do the bulk of their mapping with the WASD keys and the mouse while playing the game.

 *WASD mode* can be toggled with the :kbd:`Tab` key.
-You will see an indicator in the top-left corner of the window then WASD mode is on.
+You will see an indicator in the top-left corner of the window when WASD mode is on.

-This mode is for players who want to a play a game and do most of the mapping with the ``WASD`` keys and the mouse (typical for real-time blobbers).
-With walk mode turned off, the ``WASD`` keys simply correspond to the cursor keys.

-You can read more about editing with the mouse in WASD mode in the :doc:`basic-editing` chapter.
+See :ref:`basic-editing:Editing in WASD mode` to learn more about editing with the mouse in this mode.

 .. rst-class:: style2